ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 ## Maintainability

 We all know that it is hard to read long lines of text.
 The wider text is, the harder it becomes to jump to the exact next line for our eyes, and the more likely it is that we get lost in the middle of a line.
-This is why books have their common layout and why we design our websites accordingly (such as this one), setting a `max-width` to text containers.
+This is why books have their common layout and why we design our websites accordingly, setting a `max-width` to text containers.
 There is no precise rule, but up to 70 characters per line are usually OK.

 The same rule applies to the code we read and write.
 Code formatters such as Prettier do the job for us and set appropriate line breaks automatically.